Nonlinear2/Bread-Engine/readme.md

 - tune some engine parameters
 - run tests
 - benchmark the engine
+- run a search for a given fen

 These can all be built using cmake.

 # Technical details